 The 2008-2012 ACS indicated that 1,299 Gonzales residents were employed in the agriculture, forestry, fishing and hunting, and mining industry.
+The State Department of Food and Agriculture and the Employment Development Department provide agricultural employment totals for the county of Monterey Bay but not for the city of Gonzales, which has a total population of approximately 8,400 people.

-As is the case for most low-income households, the housing needs of farm workers far exceed government's ability to provide assistance.
-Because farm workers are usually low-income and their employment status is often tenuous, they are unable to compete for housing on the open market.
+As is the case for most low-income households, the housing needs of farmworkers far exceed government's ability to provide assistance.
+Because farmworkers are usually low-income and their employment status is often tenuous, they are unable to compete for housing on the open market.
 The housing that is available is often of substandard condition and located in areas of the community lacking adequate services.
-In relation to their low incomes, farm workers often overpay for substandard housing and live in crowded conditions.
+In relation to their low incomes, farmworkers often overpay for substandard housing and live in crowded conditions.